-The Committee has not proposed a general definition of willfulness because the term is statute-specific.
+The Committee has not proposed a general definition of willfulness because the definition of the term is statute-specific.
 The pattern elements instructions for offenses requiring proof of willfulness include the necessary definitional instructions.

 4.12 SPECIFIC INTENT/GENERAL INTENT